ghiacciolodev/Visual-Project-Manager/README.md

 cost of editing one of them stays flat at about 4 ms, because signals update the row that changed and not the list.
 That is why the dependency is not there.

+---

+## Licence

+[MIT](LICENSE).
+Take it, read it, use it, ship it.

+Nothing in the dependency tree argues otherwise, which was checked rather than assumed: every published `pom` was read rather than recalled.
+Hibernate is the one worth naming, because a lot of people still remember it as LGPL and `hibernate-core` 7.4.1 declares Apache 2.0.
+So do Flyway, Nimbus and `bucket4j-core` 8.10.1; the PostgreSQL driver is BSD-2-Clause and Lombok is MIT.
+On the frontend, all 471 packages in the tree resolve to MIT, ISC, Apache 2.0, BSD, BlueOak, CC0 or 0BSD, with no copyleft at any depth.

+IBM Plex is under the SIL Open Font Licence and is fetched from Google Fonts at runtime rather than redistributed here, so it carries its own terms and none of this repository's.